NewSpace@Berkeley

 Preparing for launch...

-A two-semester course exploring NewSpace economics, policy and technology fundamentals through relevant lectures, case-studies, and guest speakers, alongside a real-world industry project.
+A one-semester course exploring NewSpace economics, policy, and technology fundamentals through lectures, case studies, and guest speakers — capped with a real-world industry project.

 Understand the business models, markets, and economics driving the new space race.